klam98/story-time/README.md

 Client-side (main website) is hosted at: https://story-time-web.netlify.app

-Server-side is hosted at: https://story-time-blog.herokuapp.com
+Server-side is hosted at Heroku.

 <!-- Here is a preview of the website:
 ![image.info](client/src/assets/storytime.png) -->

-This web application uses the MERN (MongoDB, Express, React, Node) tech stack and also incorporates other popular React libraries like Redux for managing global state and Material-UI for the user interface.
+This web application uses the MERN stack (MongoDB, Express, React, Node) and also incorporates popular React libraries like Redux for managing global state and Material-UI for user interface design.
+Account authorization is handled through Google OAuth if signing in via Google, or JSON Web Tokens with hashed passwords if manually signing up.
+Other cool features include: searching posts by name or hashtags, and commenting on posts to communicate with other users.
+Feel free to make an account and share some of your interesting stories, I would love to read them!